engtuncay/engtuncay.github.io/vue/js-vue-3-component-2.md

 *Anothter emit example*

-- You can send multiple arguments while emitting.
+- You can send multiple arguments while emitting in the child component.

 ```js
 this.$emit(